-The Intel Thermal Monitor controls the processor temperature by modulating (starting and stopping) the processor core clocks or by initiating an Enhanced Intel SpeedStep Technology transition when the processor silicon reaches its maximum operating temperature.
+The Intel Thermal Monitor controls the processor temperature by modulating (starting and stopping) the processor core clocks when the processor silicon reaches its maximum operating temperature.
 The Intel Thermal Monitor uses two modes to activate the TCC: automatic mode and on-demand mode.
 If both modes are activated, automatic mode takes precedence.